jscoobyced/jsc-bluetooth/README.md

 - Scan for bluetooth devices
 - Scan for bluetooth devices that have a particular service UUID
 - Pair/Unpair a device
+- Receive data over an RFCOMM serial port communication with a device

+Work in progress:
-- Open a RFCOMM serial port communication with a device
+- Send data over an RFCOMM serial port communication with a device

 ## Building